An Information-theoretic Approach to Machine-oriented Music Summarization: Discussion

 We showed that the Gaussian sampler loses less information than all baselines, according to relative entropy.
 We also showed that the Gaussian sampler outperforms all baselines, according to two different proxy tasks using datasets with very different characteristics.
 Furthermore, we claim that relative entropy is a good and generic measure (since it does not rely on proxy tasks) of summarization performance.
 In order to numerically verify that claim, we computed the Spearman $\rho$ correlation between each of relative entropy results and each of the proxy task results, taking into account all different summarization setups (i.e., 433 dataset versions in $G$, and 253 dataset versions in $E$).
-Table \ref{tab:spearman} shows these results.
-As can be seen, there is a strong correlation between the performance measured by relative entropy and each proxy task evaluation: lower information loss means higher classification accuracy, lower regression \MSE, and higher regression $R^2$.
+There is a strong correlation between the performance measured by relative entropy (raw samples and log-mel spectra) and each proxy task evaluation: lower information loss means higher classification accuracy (-0.797 and -0.719), lower regression \ac{MSE} (0.852 and 0.908), and higher regression $R^2$ (-0.845 and -0.907).
 These values clearly suggest that relative entropy is a good generic predictor of summarization performance in the context of tasks that rely on a bag-of-features representation of objects.
 Intuitively, this makes sense, since representations based on bag-of-features consist necessarily of statistical descriptors of the feature distributions.
 Therefore, a summary whose probability distribution of features is as close as possible to the probability distribution of the features of the original object will generate similar statistical descriptors to those generated from the original object.
 Moreover, the fact that a summarizer aiming at minimizing relative entropy between the original and summarized data achieves state-of-the-art performance, even when evaluated by proxy tasks, further strengthens the claim that this information-theoretic way of measuring summary content is relevant for this type of tasks.